Joyce of Whitchurch | Platform 7 17:47 Liverpool Lime Street London Euston

 new lives,

-a new world departing,
+a new world opening,

-an old world closing.
+an old world closing,

-Platform 7 Lime Street station
+Platform 7 Lime Street Station

 Liverpool Lime Street